BaldPulse/Stereo_depth_energy/readme.md

+# About this repo
-# CSE 273 Winter 2022 final project
-by Zhao Yang <zht004@ucsd.edu>
+This repo contains code for UCSD CSE 273 Winter 2022 final project by Zhao Yang <zht004@ucsd.edu>
 and Zhengyuan Yang <zhy015@ucsd.edu>
+It maining consists of a depth-from-strteo algorithm based on energy minimization.

 The stereo matching algorithm is described in [1].
 Implementation refers to the source code [2] linked with the original paper.